dcerisano/cloudflare-dynamic-dns/README.md

 The very good news is you can ditch third-party DDNS and simply run a DDNS shell script as a cron job every minute on your webserver.
 It calls the new CF API ***directly***.

 This is a bare bones script that requires:
-* You have internet connectivity.
+* Internet connectivity is available.
 * CF API v4 service  is available
 * api.ipify.org service is available